samuxiii/prototypes/learning/README.md

 Directory intended to store and test the different machine learning approaches.
+All of them are study cases.

 ### Classifiers
 - __Temperature__: RidgeCV